hammadhttps/react-router/README.md

 4. **Open your browser**
    Navigate to `http://localhost:5173` to view the application

+5. **Explore the routing concepts**
+   - Navigate between pages to see route transitions
+   - Visit `/contact/info` and `/contact/form` for nested routes
+   - Check `/jobs/1` for dynamic routing
+   - Try invalid URLs to see 404 handling

 ### Available Scripts

 - `npm run dev` - Start development server